jaya4ever/README-Generator/README.md

-# Good README.md Generator
+# GOOD README.md Generator

  ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description
-  User can dynamically generate a good readme file for their repo
+  User can dynamically generate a good readme in a little time and in a very efficient way

   ## Table of contents